pbloem/profane-tmesis/inside-out.md

 _I guess rocketry and flight would be less important.
 For us, there's an incentive to travel to the other side of the earth quickly.
 They'd probably invest much more in tunnel-digging._

 Possibly.
 For us, tunneling has always been about exploration.
 Finding out what's out there and actually getting there.
 For them rocketry, would become a symbol of exploration.
-Getting to the other clumps would be a hugely important symbol.
+Getting to the other clumps would be a huge milestone.
 Like when we first dug down to the sub-Asian bubble.

 _And found nothing but darkness and slightly different rocks.
 I guess you have a romantic side after all.
 What about the shape of the universe?
 Would they develop neutrino detectors?
 Work out how big it all is?
 Or would their telescopes show them right away?_

 Pretty much.
-If the space between the clumps would really be empty they would see a sky full of other Suns.
-They could look neutrino-years away with the naked eye.
+If the space between the clumps would really be empty they would see a sky full of other Suns from day one.
+They could look neutrino-years away just with the naked eye.
 And radio waves would let them see even further.
 I doubt they'd ever discover that neutrinos even exist.

 _How do you end a story like that?_

 I don't know.
 Maybe with the end of the universe?

-_It is as depressing as ours?
+_Is it as depressing as ours?
 The dark matter slowly squeezing us in like a trash compactor, when the suns run out of energy?_

 Pretty much.
 All these clumps would be like specks of foam circling the drain.
 Eventually everything would collapse into one big clump.
 It's no more stable than the real universe.
 At least not in my story.